FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Method

 \subsection{Cross Scale Fusion Module (CSFM)}

-As shown in Figure~\ref{fig:figure2} (right), we further use Cross Scale Fusion Module (CSFM) to encode multi-scale features.
-As suggested by recent works~\cite{sun2018moire,zheng2021learn, zheng2020image, yu2022towards}, such a multi-scale encoding is advantageous to restore fine-grained visual details.
-Following Yu~\etal~\cite{yu2022towards}, we use the pyramid feature architecture to encode multi-scale features (i.e. original, $\times\, 1/2$ down-scaled, and $\times\, 1/4$ down-scaled features).
-However, we use a Simple Feature Extraction Block (SFEB) instead of dilated residual dense block, which is due to improve the computational efficiency.
-In Figure~\ref{fig:figure2} (bottom right), we illustrate SFEB, which consists of five layers including $1\times 1$ and $3 \times 3$ convolution layers, Simple Gate (SG), and Simplified Channel Attention (SCA)~\cite{chen2022simple}.
-After extracting multi-scale features from SFEB, we apply the Dynamic Fusion method~\cite{yu2022towards} in the same way to calibrate each scale feature into a unified feature map maintaining important information.
+As shown in Fig.~\ref{fig:figure2} (right), we further use Cross Scale Fusion Module (CSFM) to encode multi-scale features.
+As suggested by recent works~\citep{sun2018moire,zheng2021learn, zheng2020image, yu2022towards, zhang2022progressive}, such a multi-scale encoding is advantageous to restore fine-grained visual details.
+Following Yu~\textit{et al.}~\citep{yu2022towards}, we use the pyramid feature architecture to encode multi-scale features (i.e. original, $\times\, 1/2$ down-scaled, and $\times\, 1/4$ down-scaled features).
+However, we use a Simple Feature Extraction Block (SFEB) instead of dilated residual dense block due to improving the computational efficiency.
+In Fig.~\ref{fig:figure2} (bottom right), we illustrate SFEB, which consists of five layers including $1\times 1$ and $3 \times 3$ convolution layers, Simple Gate (SG), and Simplified Channel Attention (SCA)~\citep{chen2022simple}.
+After extracting multi-scale features from SFEB, we apply the Dynamic Fusion method~\citep{yu2022towards} in the same way to calibrate each scale feature into a unified feature map maintaining important information.